Lydia McLaughlin Marries Husband Doug For the Fourth Time in Thirteen Years

 Lydia McLaughlin’s love for her husband, Doug, is nearly legendary.
-Their bond and relationship was a huge part of The Real Hosuewives of OC while Lydia was still on the show.
+Their bond and relationship was a huge part of The Real Housewives of OC while Lydia was still on the show.
 So it will come as no surprise to viewers that she and Doug just celebrated their 13th wedding anniversary.
 To celebrate this milestone anniversary, the two renewed their vows.
-Sweet, but not terribly surprising for a couple as openly devoted as those two.
+Sweet — but not terribly surprising for a couple as openly devoted as those two.

 But what might surprise fans is that this is not the first time the two have renewed their vows.
 It is not even their second or third time remarrying each other.
 It is, in fact, the fourth time that the two have married each other!